hantsy/spring7-sandbox/docs/resilience.md

 # Resilience Support in Spring 7

-Spring 7 integrates proven resilience patterns by directly incorporating the `spring-retry` project into the core framework, offering robust capabilities for managing transient failures and controlling concurrent executions.
+Spring 7 integrates proven resilience patterns by directly incorporating the `spring-retry` project's effort into the core framework, offering robust capabilities for managing transient failures and controlling concurrent executions.
 The resilience feature provides both declarative approaches using `@Retryable` and `@ConcurrencyLimit` annotations, as well as programmatic control through the flexible `RetryTemplate` API.

 ## Declarative Resilience Support